apache/druid/docs/development/modules.md

 ### Routing data through a HTTP proxy for your extension

-It is possible to adds the ability for the HttpClient of your extension to connect through a HTTP proxy.
+You can add the ability for the `HttpClient` of your extension to connect through an HTTP proxy.
-Internally, Druid will augment the channel factory to check if it is supposed to be proxied and, if so, connect to the proxy host first, issue a CONNECT command through to the final recipient host and then give the channel to the normal http client for usage.

-To enable this feature and allow for proxy in your extension's HTTP client, first, add `HttpClientProxyConfig` as a `@JsonProperty` to the HTTP config class of your extension.
+To support proxy connection for your extension's HTTP client:
+1. Add `HttpClientProxyConfig` as a `@JsonProperty` to the HTTP config class of your extension.
-Next, in the extension's module class, add `HttpProxyConfig` to `HttpClientConfig`.
-For example,
+2. In the extension's module class, add `HttpProxyConfig` config to `HttpClientConfig`.
+For example, where `config` variable is the extension's HTTP config from step 1:
 ```
 final HttpClientConfig.Builder builder = HttpClientConfig
     .builder()